oral-history-video-archive/digital-archive-api/README.md

 The following will work under normal circumstances:

-1. Clone repository to local machine
+1. Clone repository to local machine.
-2. Open solution file with Visual Studio 2019
+2. Open solution file with Visual Studio 2019.
 3. Run debugger - Visual Studio will automatically install dependency packages prior to compiling the application.

 ## Build / Runtime Environments